DanielBMarkham/Info-Ops/manuscript/chapter3.md

 First let's clear up some terms.
 There are a bunch of words that kind of mean the same thing.
 There's this general term "conversations" that everybody likes.
 What makes a good product?
 Good engineering and good conversations!
 But I can have a good conversation about football.
 I have no idea what "good" means.
 There's that really cool term "dialectic" we just learned.
 A dialectic is what makes a good conversation!
 Of course!

-I'm going to use "**analysis**", because its dialectics about a particular thing. **Analysis is dialectical conversations around one particular domain.
+I'm going to use "**analysis**", because it's dialectics about a particular thing. **Analysis is dialectical conversations around one particular domain.
 It's everything we do while talking about our work aside from actually doing the work itself.**

 If our job were to dig holes, analysis would be dialectical conversations around which tools to use, how deep to dig the holes, why we're digging the holes, how many holes to dig, and so on.
 It's not the work of digging the hole itself, it's the critical conversations we have all around the work.
 You can't do anything without analysis, but analysis isn't the actual work.